astronomer/docs/learn/airflow-custom-xcom-backends.md

 Common reasons to use a custom XCom backend include:

-- Needing more storage space for XCom than the Airflow metadata database can offer.
+- Needing more storage space for XComs than the Airflow metadata database can offer.
 - Running a production environment where you require custom retention, deletion, and backup policies for XComs.
-- Accessing XCom without accessing the metadata database.
+- Accessing XComs without accessing the metadata database.
 - Restricting types of allowed XCom values.
 - Saving XComs in multiple locations simultaneously.